Pulmonary Fibrosis Treatment Near Columbus, OH

 Multiple Treatment Facilities

-With facilities in Tampa, Nashville, Scottsdale and Pittsburgh, our patients can choose from any of these locations for their stem cell treatment.
+With facilities in Tampa, Nashville, Scottsdale and Pittsburgh, our patients can choose from any of these locations for their cellular therapy.
 By applying modern-day best practices to the growing field of regenerative medicine, the Lung Institute is improving lives.